bitwiseshiftleft/strobelite/README.md

 #Moved

-This repository will move somewhere else (probably SourceForge) because of export restrictions.
+This repository has been moved to https://sourceforge.net/projects/strobe/ because of export restrictions.